 Drop, Cover and Hold: Are you ready for an earthquake?

 The Great Washington ShakeOut, a statewide earthquake preparedness drill set to take place on Thursday, Oct.
-15, at 10:15am, is part of a global initiative to raise awareness about what to do during — and after — an earthquake.
-More than one million participants have registered so far in the state to participate in this voluntary drill, including individuals, families, schools, businesses and hospitals.
+16, at 10:16am, is part of a global initiative to raise awareness about what to do during — and after — an earthquake.
+More than 860,000 people have registered so far in the state to participate in this voluntary drill, including individuals, families, schools, businesses and hospitals.

-MultiCare Good Samaritan Hospital, MultiCare Tacoma General Hospital and Mary Bridge Children’s Hospital have signed up to participate.
-At 10:15am on Oct.
-15 — that’s 10:15 on 10/15 — employees across the campus will “Drop, Cover and Hold” for 60 seconds.
+MultiCare Tacoma General Hospital and MultiCare Mary Bridge Children’s Hospital have signed up to participate.
+At 10:16am on Oct.
+16 — that’s 10:16 on 10/16 — employees across the campus will “Drop, Cover and Hold” for 60 seconds.

-“Participating in this drill is just one thing that helps us prepare to keep our patients safe in case of an earthquake or other disaster,” says Cindy Kratochvil, BSN, CNRN, manager of the Operations and Logistics Center for Tacoma General Hospital.
+“Participating in this drill is just one thing that helps us prepare to keep our patients safe in case of an earthquake or other disaster,” says Cindy Kratochvil, BSN, CNRN, hospital supervisor for Tacoma General Hospital.